RAMilewski/Tutorials-W.I.P/BOSL2_Introduction.md

     cylinder(h=3,r=8,center=true);
 ```

+BOSL2 has a cyl() object that is to OpenSCAD's cylinder() what cuboid() is to cube().
+Unlike OpenSCAD's cylinder(), we can change the orientation of the cyl() object (and all other attachable BOSL2 objects) with the '"orient" argument.

-For our BOSL2 car we'll use a y-axis aligned [ycyl()](https://github.com/BelfrySCAD/BOSL2/wiki/shapes3d.scad#module-ycyl) for the wheel, and rather than duplicating the code 4 times, we'll make use of
+For our BOSL2 car we'll use a y-axis oriented [cyl()](https://github.com/BelfrySCAD/BOSL2/wiki/shapes3d.scad#module-cyl) for the wheel, and rather than duplicating the code 4 times, we'll make use of
-a module called [grid_copies()](https://github.com/BelfrySCAD/BOSL2/wiki/distributors.scad#functionmodule-grid_copies) from BOSL2's collection of [distributor](https://github.com/BelfrySCAD/BOSL2/wiki/distributors.scad) modules.
+a module called [grid_copies()](https://github.com/BelfrySCAD/BOSL2/wiki/distributors.scad#functionmodule-grid_copies) from BOSL2's collection of [distributors](https://github.com/BelfrySCAD/BOSL2/wiki/distributors.scad).

 Here we're using two argumets to grid_copies(), *n*__ given as [ROWS,COLUMNS], and *spacing*, the [XY] size over which to spread the copies.